 With so many trails to choose from, it can be overwhelming to decide where to stay and which hikes to tackle.
 Here’s a tip: if you’re looking for lake hikes and want to avoid shuttle services, head to the Many Glacier side.

 You’ll have access to a variety of trails with varying levels of difficulty, ensuring there’s something for everyone.
-Plus, the views from the Many Glacier side are some of the best in the park, making it a truly unforgettable experience.
+Plus, the views from the Many Glacier side are some of the best in the park.

 As of 2023, the Many Glacier entrance started requiring advanced reservations as well.
 However, you will be able to bypass this with a lodging reservation.

 If you’re looking for the best hikes on the Many Glacier side, be sure to check out this blog post.

 If you are unable to grab a hotel in Apgar Village or Many Glacier, there are other options available.

 Transportation and commercial activity service reservations will provide the advanced vehicle reservation.

 With its towering cliffs and stunning canyons, Zion is a hiking paradise.
 It also happens to be one of the easiest, if not the easiest, place for hiking without a car.